christineymshen/christineymshen.github.io/_posts/2020-12-09-Efficient_R.markdown

 5.Boolean operator across columns/ by row

 For some reasons I've been using `rowSums` to check this, e.g., rowSum = number of col to check everything is TRUE across all columns in a row.
-This is clearly not the efficient.
+This is clearly not efficient.

 One alternative is